Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-Now, it seems like Dawn of the Jedi is another one of those projects that is in limbo.
-Like Lando, it would be more than beneficial if it was even released, but it seems as though Mangold is busy with other work.
+Now, it seems like Dawn of the Jedi is another project in limbo.
+Like Lando, it would be more than beneficial if it were released, but it seems Mangold is busy with other work.

 - In This Article: Ahsoka